-In a recent interview with Forbes, Liz Meriwether, the creator and show-runner for “New Girl,” admitted she knows her intense work schedule is not sustainable.
+In an interview with Forbes, Liz Meriwether, the creator and show-runner for “New Girl,” admitted she knows her intense work schedule is not sustainable.
 She loves her job but she said it is also an “insane, potentially life-threatening job.”
 She told Forbes:

 “You get to a place where you realize that this is not sustainable.
 You can’t work all the time because eventually the quality of the work suffers.
 It’s a tough job because it moves so quickly, but we have had to try and make time.”